How to Organize a Charity Golf Tournament

 There are a lot of ways to raise funds for charity during golf tournaments.
-If you’re lost on where to start, here are some fun ideas that will surely spice up your next annual charity golf tournament:
+If you’re lost on where to start, here are some easy and effective fundraising ideas that will surely spice up your next annual golf tournament:

 1. Player Registration Fees

 Imposing a registration fee is one of the standard ways you can raise funds from charitable events.
-Besides, golfing events usually have registration fees to cover the “greens fee” or the cost of playing a session on the golf course.
+Besides, golfing events usually have registration fees to cover the “green fees” or the cost of playing a session on the golf course.
 You can offer online and offline registration for both guests and participants.
-There are a lot of online services that will automate your registration process for a small fee.
+There are a lot of online services that can help you automate your registration process for a small fee.

 You can also offer discounted packages for foursome registrations.
 This will encourage golfers to invite their friends to join the tournament.
 The more players you have, the more people will attend the event.